aerodynamic-sauce-pan/anr_clara/README.md

-# Tree detection
+# General
+This repository is the result of a master intership I carried out at the MIS laboratory of Amiens, France on the CLARA ANR project, under the supervision of Pascal VASSEUR.
+The purpose of this work is to provide new innovative tools for tree mapping in forest environnement based on 360° images taken from an UAV (Unmaned Autonomous Vehicle, a.k.a. drone).
+For more details about the project, our technical solutions and members involed in the project, see my internship report located at "Suivi_projet/Theo_2021/Rapport/Larcher_Theo_INSA.pdf".
+Several modules have been developped or enhanced based on previous work and are listed hereafter.

+# Deep Learning models
+Due to their large size, some models (AdapNet++, DenseDepth) have been saved and uploaded as archives under the Release "Deep Learning models Sept 2021".

-## DarkNet
+## darknet-master
 *DarkNet* is an open source neural network used for object detection, and backbone of the *YOLO* networks.
 The executable file for detection, `darknet.exe`, in located in `darknet-master\build\darknet\x64`.
 You should run it from console.
 - The network's weights trained on real forest images is located in `darknet-master\build\darknet\x64\backup`.
 - The network's weights trained on the synthetic dataset locates in `darknet-master\build\darknet\x64\backup2`.

 ## DenseDepth
 *DenseDepth* is a depth estimation network based on keras.
-The model used for training on the syhthetic dataset is uploaded in Releases.
-The test script file `test.py` is located in `DenseDepth-master`.
+The model has been trained on perspective synthetic images located in `TrainImages` (other than `SS_redwood`).
+The trained model has been saved and uploaded in Releases as an archive.

-## AdapNet
+## AdapNet-pp
 *AdapNet* is a semantic segmentation network based on Tensorflow which uses *ResNet50* as backbone.
-The model used for training on the syhthetic dataset is uploaded in Releases in the following directory : `init_checkpoint\synthia_rgb`.
-The test file `evaluate.py` is located in `AdapNet-pp-master/`.
-The test result is in `AdapNet-pp-master\images\test_synthetic`.
-*AdapNet* is easily trainable on a single 12GB memory GPU card and has a fast inference time.
+The trained model has been saved and uploaded in Releases as an archive. *AdapNet* is easily trainable on a single 12GB memory GPU card and has a fast inference time.

 # Quality of code
 ## Linters